hael/SIMPLE/README.txt

 <your src path>/Simple-release/build/scripts
 to your PATH environment variable.
 ==========================================================================
-Scanning dependencies of target distclean
-Built target distclean
 """

-The final step of the installation will clean out the build directory using distclean.
+When the build and installation directories are the same (default) and you are happy with the install, you may want to clean compilation-generated and unnecessary files using distclean.

+    $ make distclean

-If you wish to provide an alternative installation directory, substitute step 4
+If you wish to provide an alternative installation directory, substitute step 4 with:
-with:

     $ cmake -DCMAKE_INSTALL_PREFIX=<alternative directory> ../
     $ make -j install